nwrenger/quickmaths/README.md

-# QuickMaths
+# QuickMaths v2

-Welcome to QuickMaths, the website where mathematics is made easy and exciting!
-QuickMaths is committed to enhancing your basic arithmetic skills — addition, subtraction, multiplication, division, power and square root — while providing a platform to challenge friends and family locally.
+Welcome to QuickMaths v2, the website where mathematics is made easy and exciting!
+QuickMaths v2 is committed to enhancing your basic arithmetic skills — addition, subtraction, multiplication, division, power and square root — while providing a platform to challenge friends and family locally.

+## New Version??

+In this new version, you'll find a revamped user interface and several exciting features to elevate your mathematical experience.
+Worried about losing the charm of the old version?
+Don't fret!
+The old version is still accessible in the "Old" branch on our GitHub repository and on the [QuickMaths website](https://quickmaths-3173b.web.app/).
+While QuickMaths v2 brings a fresh UI, there are no fundamental changes to the core functionality, so don't be too excited...

 ## Learn Mode